 - Increased irritability, lack of interest in normal activities

 At-Home Cat and Dog Teeth Cleaning

 We can also provide various cat or dog teeth cleaning products for you to use at home, including dental-specific food, dental treats, and more.
 Our team looks forward to helping you with your pet's dental needs and seeing them live a long and healthy life.
-Contact us today at (414) 529-3577 to schedule an appointment!
+Contact us today at (414) 529-3577 or make an appointment online!